ScienceOctopus/ScienceOctopus.github.io/_posts/2018-05-10-octopus-is-born.md

 layout: post
 title: "Octopus is born"
 author: Alex Freeman
-date: '2018-05-10'
-slug: octopus-is-born
 categories:
   - update
-tags:
-  - update
-draft: no
-editor_options:
-  chunk_output_type: console
 description: >
-  Our first blogpost introduces the goals of the octopus platform and how we aim to change the way scientific publishing works.
+  Our first blogpost introduces the goals of the Octopus platform and how we aim to change the way scientific publishing works.
-banner: "img/blog-images/header-images/2018-05-10_octopus-is-born.png"
+banner: "/img/2018-05-10_octopus-is-born.png"
 ---

 **Welcome to the Octopus project!**